 Scotland’s Galloway Forest Park is almost as dark as a photographer’s dark room.
 You can see more than 7,000 stars and the Milky Way arching across the sky.

-Thank your lucky stars, then, for Nick Robertson, a Dark Sky Ranger and tour guide with 4x4 Treks Galloway.
-He’ll drive you to the best places in the park for stargazing, and will talk you through what you can see with your own eyes as well as through high-power binoculars.
-Selkirk Arms Hotel runs Stargazing Weekends with professional astronomers, too.
+Thank your lucky stars, then, for the dark sky rangers and tour guides at Stargazing Scotland.
+They’ll talk you through what you can see with your own eyes and through high-power binoculars.
+You’ll also get a free astral phtograph of your time under the stars.
+Nearby Selkirk Arms Hotel runs Stargazing Weekends with professional astronomers, too.

 6. Join a constellation of astronomers at Europe’s biggest star party